Based on 12 reviews

 Meals: Breakfast and Dinner

-Accommodation: Hotel Amodhara or similar
+Accommodation: Hotel Amodhara or a similar 3-star hotel

 During your stay in Thimpu, the capital city of Bhutan, you will have the opportunity to explore the vibrant streets and immerse yourself in the region’s rich cultural heritage.
 One of the highlights is a leisurely walk through the enchanting Tibetan Village, where you can witness the daily life of the locals, pass by lush agricultural fields, and venture into the natural blue pine forests, experiencing the serene beauty of the surroundings.

 In the afternoon, your sightseeing adventure in Thimpu continues as you visit some notable landmarks.
-The National Memorial Stupa, towering proudly as one of the tallest monuments in Thimpu, was constructed in honour of the esteemed third king, Jigme Dorje Wangchuk.
+The National Memorial Stupa, towering proudly as one of the tallest monuments in Thimpu, was constructed in honor of the esteemed third king, Jigme Dorje Wangchuk.
 Its grandeur and serene atmosphere make it a vital reverence and remembrance site.

 Lastly, indulge in some shopping at the National Handicrafts Emporium, renowned for its high-quality handmade traditional products.
 From intricately woven fabrics to exquisite handicrafts, this emporium offers a wide range of authentic Bhutanese treasures that make perfect souvenirs or cherished keepsakes.

 Throughout your exploration of Thimpu, you will be captivated by the city’s cultural richness, artistic heritage, and the warm hospitality of its people.
-This unforgettable journey will leave you with lasting memories and a deep appreciation for Bhutan’s unique traditions and customs.
+This unforgettable tour will leave you with lasting memories and a deep appreciation for Bhutan’s unique traditions and customs.

 Meals: Breakfast, Lunch, and Dinner